-- A well entrenched position in emerging markets – non branded goods in emerging markets are not trusted due to lower trading standards in these countries.
-Consumers in these economies trust brands more than private label as they do what they say on the label; brands deliver.
+- A well-entrenched position in emerging markets – non branded goods in emerging markets are not trusted due to lower trading standards in these countries.
+Consumers in these economies trust brands more than private labels as they do what they say on the label; brands deliver.

-Furthermore, emerging markets are where the people are and where the growth is and Uni-lever is one of the best placed consumer staple companies to capitalise on the increasing prosperity of people in these geographies.
-Approx 60% of Unilever sales are generated in Emerging Markets, with significant exposure to India (approx. 10% of total sales), China (5%), Brazil (5%), and Indonesia (5%).
+Furthermore, emerging markets are where the people are and where the growth is and Uni-lever is one of the best-placed consumer staple companies to capitalise on the increasing prosperity of people in these geographies.
+Approx 60% of Unilever’s sales are generated in Emerging Markets, with significant exposure to India (approx. 10% of total sales), China (5%), Brazil (5%), and Indonesia (5%).
 With its unique heritage, Unilever is so well embedded in certain geographies that it could be hard for it to be dislodged by competitors.
 In Indonesia, for example, Unilever’s distribution network is larger than the country’s postal system.
-These extensive distribution and sales networks giving a huge advantage over competitors and also enables the company to know more about its customers and launch new products more easily.
+This extensive distribution and sales network gives a huge advantage over competitors and also enables the company to know more about its customers and launch new products more easily.

-Now the question might be why don’t I invest directly in emerging market stocks – they are plenty consumer staple companies in these markets.
+Now the question might be why don’t I invest directly in emerging market stocks – they are plenty of consumer staple companies in these markets.
 Indeed, emerging markets offer the rare prospect of attractive demographics, rising productivity and a soaring middle class – all factors that should drive growth above that of developed markets for years to come.
-Ac-cording to the IMF, emerging markets contributed almost 75 per cent of global growth in 2019 and will represent two thirds of global GDP by 2024.
+According to the IMF, emerging markets contributed almost 75 per cent of global growth in 2019 and will represent two-thirds of global GDP by 2024.

 I am aware of the opportunity that lies in developing economies, yet I prefer to invest in quality growth businesses that are listed in Western Europe or Unites states.
 The reasons being it mitigates certain risks such as weak, or inexistent, rule of law (just look at the re-cent proposed IPO of Ant Group), political and economic stability risks (capital controls etc) and country risks.
 I much prefer to get my exposure to emerging markets via large listed multinational corporations such as Unilever than invest in those geographies myself.